ReScience/articles/README.md

 echo $ZENODO_SANDBOX_TOKEN
 echo $ZENODO_TOKEN
 ```
-If you copy these in your bash profile you wont have to look for them again.
+If you copy these into your bash profile you won't have to look for them again.
 We advise you to **first test the procedure** on the sandbox server using the `--sandbox` switch.
 More on this in the next step.

 ### Pre-publish the paper